CurrentMM partners

 CurrentMM partners with organizations that already have traction.

-Film and television studios looking for LATAM distribution relationships and cultural credibility
+Film and television studios that are looking for distribution relationships and cultural credibility

-Brands and corporations entering the Hispanic market for the first time
+Brands and corporations entering faith-based or Hispanic markets

-Faith-based organizations, NGOs, and nonprofits activating Latino pastor and church networks
+Faith-based organizations, NGOs, and nonprofits activating pastor and church networks

-Content platforms and media companies building Spanish-language or bilingual audience strategy
+Content platforms and media companies building audience strategy across languages and cultures

-If you already have scale and you're stuck at the edge of a market you can't crack.
-We can help.
+If you have scale and you are stuck at the edge of a market you cannot crack, that is the conversation we have.

 what you are missing